Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-mkdocs.md

     Setting up Jenkins: 'setting-up-jenkins.md'
     Setting up mkDocs: 'setting-up-mkdocs.md'

-    theme: material`
+    theme: material

-Here we have mentioned the site name as **DevSecOps-pipeline** which is the title of the site, in the **nav** include all the contents which are explained througout the documentation and the **theme** as we have downloaded before needs to be mentioned here.
+Here we have mentioned the site name as **DevSecOps-pipeline** which is the title of the site, in the **nav** include all the contents which are explained throughout the documentation and the **theme** as we have downloaded before needs to be mentioned here.

 ## Push code to GitHub